Xiangyang1984/Gcluster/README.md

 KYC_RS14580	#Achromobacter_arsenitoxydans_SY8
 ...
 ```
-*Users are recommended to use interested_gene_generation.pl in Gcluster package to obtain a list of locus tag of interested genes based on a local blastp analysis using multiple threads.*(e.g. [test_data/interested_gene_name.txt](https://github.com/Xiangyang1984/Gcluster/blob/master/test_data/interested_gene_name.txt))
+*Users are recommended  to use interested_gene_generation.pl in Gcluster package to obtain a list of locus tag of interested genes based on a local blastp analysis using multiple threads:*

 ```perl
 $ perl interested_gene_generation.pl -dir test_data/Genbank_file_directory -db test_data/aioB.fasta